 It brings up an interesting conundrum regarding Hong Kong’s healthcare efficiency.
 What factors contribute to Hong Kong’s healthcare efficiency being better than that of the U.S.?
 Let’s check that out in the next paragraph.

 What makes healthcare in Hong Kong so efficient?

 The ranking of the US brings about an interesting question: What makes Hong Kong more “efficient” when it comes to healthcare than the US?
 It can’t be the price.
 After all, many private hospitals in the city cost just as much, or more than those in the US.

-Instead, it’s largely due to the three major metrics that are combined to develop the index and ranking.
-For its index, Bloomberg uses:
+Instead, it’s largely due to the three major metrics that were combined to develop the index and ranking.
+For its index, Bloomberg used:

 - Life expectancy – The average time a person in each location is expected to live.